abbiejones/bowling-scoring/README.md

 Try allowing multiple clients to keep score at once (i.e. you can repeat step 3 multiple times)

+Step 4: Read the instructions presented to you in the terminal and begin playing!

 # Tests

 To run unit tests: